datanav/docs/technical/superoffice-superoffice.rst

      - "integer"

-SuperOffice Quote to Superoffice Sale
+SuperOffice Quote to SuperOffice Sale
 -------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Quote and a Superoffice Sale must be established.
+Before any synchronization can take place, a link between a SuperOffice Quote and a SuperOffice Sale must be established.

-A SuperOffice Quote will merge with a Superoffice Sale if one of the following property combinations match:
+A SuperOffice Quote will merge with a SuperOffice Sale if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Quote Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
    * - SaleId
      - SaleId

-Once a link between a SuperOffice Quote and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Quote and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Quote and a Superoffice Sale:
+The following properties are synchronized between a SuperOffice Quote and a SuperOffice Sale:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Quote Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - AcceptedQuoteAlternativeId
      - Status
      - "string"

-SuperOffice Sale to Superoffice Sale
+SuperOffice Sale to SuperOffice Sale
 ------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Sale and a Superoffice Sale must be established.
+Before any synchronization can take place, a link between a SuperOffice Sale and a SuperOffice Sale must be established.

-A SuperOffice Sale will merge with a Superoffice Sale if one of the following property combinations match:
+A SuperOffice Sale will merge with a SuperOffice Sale if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Sale Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
    * - SaleId
      - SaleId

-Once a link between a SuperOffice Sale and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Sale and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Sale and a Superoffice Sale:
+The following properties are synchronized between a SuperOffice Sale and a SuperOffice Sale:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Sale Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Amount
      - Amount
      - "float"